 The premise is that keeping open both the northbound and southbound interfaces to the SDN controller will allow for research into new and innovative methods of network operation.

-OpenFlow is used to configure the behavior of a flow within a switch.
-A flow in OpenFlow is defined as a set of packets, but the OpenFlow protocol is completely stateless with regards to flow characteristics.
-All operations of OpenFlow are based on Flow Entries which are stored in Flow Tables (one or several) within the OpenFlow Switch.
+The OpenFlow protocol [REF to OpenFlow protocol doc] is used to configure the behavior of a flow within a switch.
+A flow in an OpenFlow switch is defined as a set of packets, but the OpenFlow protocol is completely stateless with regards to flow characteristics.
+All operations of the OpenFlow protocol over flows are based on Flow Entries which are stored in Flow Tables (one or several) within the OpenFlow Switch.
 A Flow Entry is composed of several elements.
 The most relevant to current discussion are the Match Fields and the Instructions.
 Basically a Flow Entry defines the packets it must be applied to by the Match Fields.
-OpenFlow defines different Match Fields in a very flexible way, examples of such matches may be source/destination MAC address, IP addresses, transport protocol, ports, etc..
+OpenFlow protocol specification defines different Match Fields in a very flexible way, examples of such matches may be source/destination MAC address, IP addresses, transport protocol, ports, etc..
 Once a packet matches a certain Match Entry then the Instruction contained in the Flow Entry is applied.
 Instructions contain the treatment that the switch must applied to the packet.
 A packet may be modified, enqueued, meatered or just forwarded to a certain port.
 An special case of this behavior occurs when a packet is forwarded to the SDN controller, due to a special instruction in a Flow Entry or the lack of Flow Entry matching the packet (Table Miss Entry).

-As mentioned before, one possible Instruction in OpenFlow is to enqueue a packet.
-It is important to understand that currently OpenFlow does not support the creation or configuration of queues.
+As mentioned before, one possible action in the OpenFlow protocol is to enqueue a packet.
+It is important to understand that currently the OpenFlow protocol does not support the creation or configuration of queues.
 In fact, currently the administrator of the switch requires to create the queue, configure it and attach it to the switch port.
 After that, the OpenFlow switch can make use of it.
 The same is required for the use of meters (one kind of shapers defined in OpenFlow).

-To finalise this section, it is worth highlighting the configuration support that OpenFlow provides.
+To finalise this section, it is worth highlighting the configuration support that the OpenFlow protocol provides.
 OpenFlow currently supports configuration primitives for two port

 classes; Ethernet and Optical ports.
 An Optical port is an extension of an Ethernet port with some extra configuration parameters such as the wavelength to use or the power of the laser.
 The configuration of any other parameter is currently not possible with OpenFlow.
 In this cases, the controller will rely on any other Southbound protocol, such as SNMP, to configure the Optical properties of the port.